kasperjunge/skolegpt-instruct-dataset/README.md

 "skolegpt-instruct" is an open source dataset for Danish instruction fine-tuning of LLM's.
 The dataset is translation of a quality filtered subset of the [OpenOrca instruction dataset](https://huggingface.co/datasets/Open-Orca/OpenOrca).
 The project is a part of the [SkoleGPT project](https://skolegpt.dk/).

 ## Usage
+The project consist of 4 steps: sampling, filtering, stratification and translation.
+This project utilizes Poetry for dependency management, so you may need to install Poetry using pip install poetry if it's not already set up on your system.

 1. Sample OpenOrca dataset:
 ```bash
 poetry run python sample_dataset.py